grafana/grafana/docs/sources/panels-visualizations/visualizations/time-series/index.md

 ### Gradient mode

 Gradient mode specifies the gradient fill, which is based on the series color.
 To change the color, use the standard color scheme field option.
-For more information, refer to [Color scheme][].
+For more information, refer to [Color scheme](ref:color-scheme).

 - **None:** No gradient fill.
 This is the default setting.
 - **Opacity:** An opacity gradient where the opacity of the fill increases as y-axis values increase.
 - **Hue:** A subtle gradient that is based on the hue of the series color.
-- **Scheme:** A color gradient defined by your [Color scheme][].
+- **Scheme:** A color gradient defined by your [Color scheme](ref:color-scheme).
 This setting is used for the fill area and line.
 For more information about scheme, refer to [Scheme gradient mode](#scheme-gradient-mode).

 Gradient appearance is influenced by the **Fill opacity** setting.
 The following image show, the **Fill opacity** is set to 50.